KGH1113/seounbss_backend/README.md

   If the request is invalid, an error message will be returned.

 - To view the list of requested songs, send a GET request to `/view-request`.
 The server will respond with a JSON array of requested songs.
+- To view all of the requests from now on, send a GET request to `/view-all-requests`.
+The server will respond with a JSON array of all requested songs.

+- To make a suggestion request, send a POST request to `/suggestion-request` with the following parameters in the request body:
+  - `name`: Name of the applicant
+  - `studentNumber`: Student number of the applicant
+  - `suggestion`: Suggestion content

+- To view the suggestion, send a GET request to the `/view-suggestion`.
+The server will respond with a JSON array of requested suggestions.

 ## Contributing